-What is an exchange ratio?
+What is an Exchange Ratio?

-In mergers and acquisitions (M&A), the share exchange ratio measures the number of shares the acquiring company has to issue for each individual share of the target firm.
-For M&A deals that includes shares as part of the consideration (compensation) for the deal, the share exchange ratio is an important metric.
+In mergers and acquisitions (M&A), the exchange ratio measures the number of shares the acquiring company has to issue for each individual share of the target firm.
+For M&A deals that include shares as part of the consideration (compensation) for the deal, the share exchange ratio is an important metric.
 Deals can be all cash, all shares, or a mix of the two.

 Exchange Ratio example

 Assume Firm A is the acquirer and Firm B is the target firm.
 Firm B has 10,000 outstanding shares and is trading at a current price of $17.30 and Firm A is willing to pay a 25% takeover premium.
 This means the Offer Price for Firm B is $21.63.
 Firm A is currently trading at $11.75 per share.

 To calculate the exchange ratio, we take the offer price of $21.63 and divide it by Firm A’s share price of $11.75.

 The result is 1.84.
 This means Firm A has to issue 1.84 of its own shares for every 1 share of the Target it plans to acquire.